Scottish castles - historical highlights for your trip

 Scotland’s warring past means its earliest castles have been battered by siege-engines and cannon, then altered, rebuilt and, in some cases, even vanished entirely.
 A good example of how old fortresses evolved over the centuries can be seen at Urquhart Castle in the Great Glen, where ruined walls overlook Loch Ness.
 Today, this is one of the most popular castles of Scotland.
 For a start it's on the classic 'milk run' tour of Scotland - Edinburgh/A9/Inverness/Great Glen/Fort William etc.

 Here, Historic Environment Scotland, the national agency for the preservation of historic buildings, has a fascinating visitor centre.
-Urquhart Castle is one of Scotland’s largest and saw many battles and sieges in its long history.
-It also gives a good view of Loch Ness, so keep that camera battery topped up.
+Urquhart Castle is one of Scotland’s largest and saw many sieges and battles in its long history.
+(Today, most of the battles are over who gets to park in the last space in the car-park.
+It gets fearfully busy.)
+The castle also gives a good view of Loch Ness, so keep that camera battery topped up.

 Later, in 1509, the Chief of Clan Grant was granted the castle and its story continued with frequent raids by the Macdonald Lords of Isles in the 15th and 16th centuries.
 It was last used by Government troops following the Jacobite Rising of 1689.
 Lots more castles below...keep reading...